makerplane/FIX-Gateway/doc/appendix/netfixascii.rst

 configured.
 The list may be huge and as such may be returned in more than one response.
 The client should be prepared for multiple responses.
-The response will include the total number of Identifiers to expect then the current index.
+The response will include the total number of Identifiers to expect as well as the current index.
 The Identifiers will not be in any kind of order.
 Identifiers would be separated with commas ','

 The response might look like this...